 Appointing a Ph.D. committee is a formal process, done through the Graduate School.
-A student's Ph.D. committee must be appointed, and the signed Doctoral Committee Appointment Signature Form must be submitted to the Graduate School, no later than one calendar year following the date of the student's successful completion of the qualifying exam.
+A student's Ph.D. committee must be appointed, and the signed Doctoral Committee Signature Form must be submitted to the Graduate School, no later than one calendar year following the date of the student's successful completion of the qualifying exam.

-To assemble a committee, you should meet with the desired faculty members to determine if they are willing and able to serve.
-After getting verbal agreements, you should contact the Huck Graduate Programs Office with the names, indicating in what capacity each will serve, so that the committee appointment papers can be prepared.
+To assemble a committee, the student should meet with the desired faculty members to determine if they are willing and able to serve.
+After getting verbal agreements, the student should contact the Huck Graduate Programs Office with the names, indicating in what capacity each will serve, so that the committee appointment form can be prepared.
 This may be done in person, by telephone, or by e-mail.

-After you receive a PDF file of the Doctoral Committee Appointment Signature Form from the Huck Graduate Programs Office, it is your responsibility to get the signatures of all committee members, and the appointments cannot be made until the form is fully signed.
-You may print out the form and sign it, and then collect the signature of each of your committee members.
-Alternatively, you may sign the form electronically, and then sequentially email the signed form to each committee member to sign electronically.
-Once you have collected the signatures of all committee members, return the paper copy, or the PDF file, of the signed form to the Huck Graduate Programs Office.
-They will collect the signature of the Program Chair and send the completed form to the Graduate School.
+Huck Graduate Programs Office staff will initiate the Doctoral Committee Signature Form in Adobe Sign.
+The student, followed by all committee members in turn, and lastly the program chair will be sent a link to sign the form in Adobe Sign.
+When all signatures have been added, the form will be routed to the Graduate School and a copy will be provided to the Huck Graduate Programs Office.
+Formal appointments cannot be made until the form is fully signed.

 The Graduate School will process the formal appointment of the committee members.
 This may take up to three weeks after the Graduate School has received all the necessary documents.
 To avoid problems, you should have your committee appointed and in place well before attempting to schedule your comprehensive exam.